 10 Fat Turkeys is a silly countdown book for preschoolers that reinforce numbers one through ten.

 Llama Llama Gives Thanks is a very simple board book that even the youngest preschoolers will love.
 In it, Llama Llama talks about Thanksgiving and all the things he and his family are grateful for.

 The Night Before Thanksgiving is another Thanksgiving twist of the classic Christmas book.
 This one is much more traditional and follows the story of a brother and sister preparing for their extended family to come into town.
 If your family likes classic stories, they’ll love this one!

-The Thankful book is not exactly a Thanksgiving book per se, but it does a wonderful job about getting kids thinking about what they’re grateful for.
+The Thankful book is not exactly a Thanksgiving book per se, but it does a wonderful job of getting kids thinking about what they’re grateful for.
 The vividly colored illustrations and the simple text make it great for any aged child!

 Did your family’s favorite Thanksgiving children’s book make the list?
 If not, share it with us in the comments below.